yilmaz-emir/yilmaz-emir.github.io/_news/announcement_8.md

 related_posts: false
 ---

-Excited to share that our collaborative <a href="https://www.jst.go.jp/program/india/project/2025.html">application to the JST–India LOTUS Programme</a> has been accepted.
+Excited to share that our <a href="https://doi.org/10.1016/j.applthermaleng.2025.129019">paper</a> on machine learning-assisted ammonia engine combustion has been accepted in <a href="https://www.sciencedirect.com/journal/applied-thermal-engineering">Applied Thermal Engineering</a>, a Q1 journal!
+This work bridges experiments and AI to optimize pre-chamber design for cleaner combustion.